 A Past Chairman of the National Security Committee of the American Bar Association (ABA) Section of International Law, he is a member of the ABA Export Controls and Economic Sanctions Committee, the Federalist Society for Law and Public Policy Studies, and the American Society of International Law (ASIL).
-For personal and professional reasons, he has had a life-long interest in political, defense, economic, security developments in the Western Hemisphere and the linkages between other regions and the Americas in emerging transnational threats, political, economic and rule of law matters.
+For personal and professional reasons, he has had a life-long interest in political, defense, economic, security developments in the Western Hemisphere and the linkages between other regions and the Americas in emerging transnational threats, political, economic, and rule of law matters.
 He was awarded by the James W. Foley Legacy Foundation the 2020 Hostage Freedom Award for his work to help free several Americans unlawfully detained in Iran, Venezuela, and Cuba.

 Jason has been a commentator on national and international news programs including CNN, CNBC, CNN Español, NBCTelemundo, USIA, BBC, Channel 4 News (UK), and on Spanish-language television public affairs programs in Spain and Latin America.
 Jason has published op-eds or been quoted in U.S. and international publications such as The Wall Street Journal, National Review, The New York Times, The American Spectator, Roll Call, Al Arabiya, Reuters, POLITICO, The Hill, The Miami Herald, The Washington Examiner, McClatchy News, Associated Press, Corporate Compliance Insights, World ECR: Journal of Export Controls and Economic Sanctions (UK), RCN Colombia, and La Prensa (Nicaragua).

 Born and raised in South Florida, he resides in Arlington, Virginia with his wife, Dr. Yleem Poblete, Ph.D.
-They are active members of the Order of Malta and he is a Life Member of the National Eagle Scout Association.
-Besides his law degree, he earned a Master’s degree from Georgetown University (Thesis: U.S. economic sanctions towards Cuba) and a B.A., with a regional concentration in Latin American studies, from Florida International University in Miami, Florida.
+They are active members of the Order of Malta and he is a Life Member of the National Eagle Scout Association (NESA).
+Besides his law degree, he earned a Master’s degree from Georgetown University and wrote a thesis on U.S. economic sanctions.
+He earned a B.A. in political science from Florida International University in Miami, Florida.

 BAR & COURT ADMISSIONS